PMC User Guide

 Get a formatted citation of the article: Click on the blue “Cite” button in the “Actions” section in the right-hand column to get formatted citation information.

 Save an article to a My NCBI collection: Click the blue “Collections” button in the “Actions” section in the right-hand column to add an article to any of your collections in My NCBI.
+When an article has been added to a collection, the icon in the button turns white.
 You can also use this button to create a new collection before adding an article to it.

 Share an article: Click on a social media button or the link button in the “Share” section in the right-hand column.